s0umitra/Face-ID/README.md

 - ***encoder.py*** encodes the face details extracted from provided images

-- Individial Recognizing programs to use as per need,
+- Individial Recognizing programs to use as per the requirement;

 	- ***rec_img.py*** recognizes the Faces in Images